MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 `bot.cache` — Internal class that manages caching of experimental data.

 ### Example usage
-See the [Ophys Quick Start Example](https://www.mathworks.com/matlabcentral/fileexchange/66276-emeyers-brain-observatory-toolbox) for an illustration of how these toolbox classes enable retrieving, filtering, and acccessing the Allen Brain Observatory datase.,
+See the [Ophys Quick Start Example](https://www.mathworks.com/matlabcentral/fileexchange/66276-emeyers-brain-observatory-toolbox) for an illustration of how these toolbox classes enable retrieving, filtering, and acccessing the Allen Brain Observatory dataset.

 #### Acknowledgements